 Type <BMW drivers are the worst> into Google and you’ll get more than four million hits, with countless memes, jokes, and videos of badly behaving Beemers.
 You’ll also come across several studies like I did.
 A poll conducted by Car Throttle found that four out of ten respondents believe “BMWs have the highest ratio of jerks behind the wheel.”
 BMW owners were the by far the worst of the worst (41% to Audi’s second-place 13%).
 Another study found 56% of those polled said BMW drivers were the most inconsiderate.

-Insurify study sponsors considered these actions as examples of rude driving: failure to yield, failure to stop, passing where prohibited, tail-gating, street racing, and hit-and-run.
+Insurify, an online insurance comparison site, did a study that defined the following actions as examples of rude driving: failure to stop, failure to yield, passing where prohibited, tail-gating, street racing and hit-and-run.
 According to the their data, BMW placed number one and number two on the list (4-series drivers were worse than 7-series drivers).
 And finally, a United Kingdom study asked 2,837 drivers how often they experienced road rage.
 You can guess the conclusion – the most self-reported aggressive and angry drivers were 35- to 50- year old men driving BMWs.

 Narcissists, on the other hand, are in constant midlife crisis.
 Some of them buy expensive high-performing sports cars that are phallic symbols screaming “Look at me!”
 Others skip the subtlteties.